Praharx/Praharx/README.md

 curious about how things work. interested in web3, security and ai.
-Currently hanging around with web3 ;)
+Currently hanging around with solana ;)